 Sites across the state explore African-American history year-round

-As our February calendar shows, sites in North Carolina are celebrating Black History Month with special activities, events and programs.
+Sites in North Carolina often celebrate Black History Month with special activities, events and programs.
 In addition, a number of museums, centers and historic sites explore, highlight or feature African-American history throughout the year.
 Here is a sampling of those places, east to west.

 Somerset Place State Historic Site

 The 100,000-acre Somerset Place (1785–1865) was home to more than 300 enslaved men, women and children of African descent.
 It offers a comprehensive and realistic view of 19th-century life on a large North Carolina plantation.

 This national historic site, which preserves the cultural heritage of the Native Americans, European Americans and African Americans who have lived on Roanoke Island, includes an exhibit on the Freedmen's Colony.
 Many residents had been slaves before forming a colony here between 1862 and 1867.
 Roanoke Island Freedmen's Colony was an experiment of national importance.

 This historic site features exhibits about the lifesaving crews on the Outer Banks, including the all-African American crew at Pea Island Lifesaving Station.

 This project of the Concerned Citizens of Tillery commemorates the contributions African Americans have made to Halifax County and northeast North Carolina.
 The History House contains exhibits on the Resettlement Farm of the 1930s and 1940s and coordinates community projects.

 North Carolina Museum of History